padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 ### Type 2

-**Split A and B each with a locator.** In this test case, we split the network with a locator in each cluster as follows.
+**Locators divided.** In this test case, we split the network with locators unreachable by each other, i.e., Split A and B each with a locator, as shown below.

 | Split | Weight   | VM Hosts                                               |
 | ----- | -------- | ------------------------------------------------------ |